SewonYun/kotlin-exercise/README.md

 ## Introduction

 Welcome to my portfolio repository!
-This project showcases my skills and projects in the field of [kotlin, android].
+This project showcases my skills and projects in the field of [kotlin, android, compose ui, hilt].
 Feel free to explore and learn more about my work.

 ## Disclaimer